-71B11.
-33 131 373 103

-7 September 2017

-Dear Parent/Guardian,

-Concer n Regarding Absences

-This letter is to inform you that your child "[Click here and type Year]" has raised · -

-□ All day Absence □ Partial Absence □ Both

-It is important that a doctor's certificate or partially absent or absent for the entire day have been attached to this letter.

-Maronite College of the Holy Family is a C students to maximise their potential.
-The C promoting the regular attendance of studen College, in partnership with

-The College is legally responsible for keep responsibility for deciding if the reason give College requests medical certificates or oth explained by parents as being due to illness satisfactory, they will record the absence as ven for an absence is justifuer documentation for long s.
-If the College doesn't co fied.
-For this reason, the g or frequent absences

-It is important to understand that the New Sprosecute parents (including carers) if child unjustified absences. -

-This concern must be addressed with your addressed, then the College will be request -
+Dear Parent/Guardian, Concern F Regarding Absences This letter is to inform you that your child "[click here and type Year]" has raised con □ All day Absence □ Partial Absence □ Both It is important that a doctor's certificate or signartially absent or absent for the entire day.
+A have been attached to this letter.
+Maronite College of the Holy Family is a Colstudents to maximise their potential.
+The Colpromoting the regular attendance of students - The College is legally responsible for keeping responsibility for deciding if the reason given College requests medical certificates or other explained by parents as being due to illness.
+I satisfactory, they will record the absence as u for an absence is just documentation for lor of the College doesn't ified.
+For this reason, the ng or frequent absences It is important to understand that the New So prosecute parents (including carers) if childre unjustified absences. - This concern must be addressed with your chaddressed, then the College will be requesting Yours faithfully Sr Irene Boughosn College Principal Stage C Coordinator

-Yours faithfully

-Sr Margaret Ghosn

-College Principal

-Stage Coordinator